ConvLab/ConvLab-3/data/unified_datasets/dart/README.md

   - Set `speaker` to `system`.
   - Retain entity-relation triples in the `tripleset` field of each turn.
   - If there are multiple source&text annotation in a original sample, split them into multiple samples.
+  - remove 1 empty text in the test set.
 - **Annotations:**
   - entity-relation triples